w3c/wptserve/docs/router.rst

 in the expression is implied even if it is not explicitly provided.
 This means that `/foo` and `foo` are equivalent.

-For example, the following patterm matches all requests for resources with the extension `.py`::
+For example, the following pattern matches all requests for resources with the extension `.py`::

   *.py